Pitches for PKU: 5th Annual Wiffleball Tournament

 - Fair Ball landing over the line.
 Fielders are able to jump out and swat a home-run ball back in fair territory (resulting in a triple or an out if caught by another fielder) but they may not catch a home-run ball and land over the home-run line.

 - Only in effect with runner on base.
 Fly ball caught and then IMMEDIATELY thrown to hit strike zone in the air.
+The penalty to missing the strike zone when going for a double play is all base runners on base at the time advance one base.

 - When a Captain protests a game, the other team’s Captain must be notified at the time the play under protest occurs and before the next pitch is made.
 Decisions of tourney staff are final.